zammad/zammad-admin-documentation/integrations/generic-cti.rst

 - Caller ID display: Open a caller’s customer profile with just one click
 - Intelligent caller ID search: Automatically scans tickets for caller ID data (e.g., in email signatures) if customer account data is missing
 - Caller overview: See a caller’s entire ticket history, or instantly create a new ticket
-- Call journal: See all calls at a glance, along with their status (e.g., which ones require a call-back?)
+- Call journal: See all calls at a glance, along with their status (e.g., which ones require a call back?)
 - Agent overview: See who’s currently on a call
 - Selective call blocking [1]_
 - Do-not-disturb mode [1]_